qixils/mari0_ae/README.md

 ```

 Note that the price and duration fields are just defaults that streamers can change.
-Also note that the category is anoptional field for narrowing down the list of effects.
+Also note that the category is an optional field for narrowing down the list of effects.
 It can be whatever you want,
 even `new("Multiple", "Categories")`!

 ![Screenshot of the category dropdown in the Crowd Control extension](https://github.com/qixils/mari0_ae/assets/13265322/f653ef93-a349-4cff-809c-e9bab54e67f5)